Same Sounds: Homophones

 - Give each student a pair of homophones, and have them write sentences that show correct meanings and usages.

-- Enrichment: Give students the Leone's Homophones worksheet to complete.
+- Enrichment: Give students the Homophones Practice: Lessons with Leone worksheet to complete.

 - Walk around the room to ensure that students are on the right track.